youssefattia98/SLAM-Based-Interactive-Robot-Navigator/README.md

 The speed up video above shows the robot behaving in the environment doing its intended task, also shows the thre diffrent cases that the user can show for the robot.
-Furthermore, this assignment enhanced my skills in using Linux, docker, GitHub, ROS and Cpp and I am very happy with the output I have reached.
+Furthermore, this project enhanced my skills in using Linux, docker, GitHub, ROS and Cpp and I am very happy with the output I have reached.